bruneltech/website/README.md

 ## Deployment
 > TODO: deal with this later

+## Typesense Deployment
+> TODO: Deal with this later

 ## Configuring the rebuild webhook
 As Gatsby is primarily SSR driven, the website needs to be "rebuilt" when something changes (like a new post for example).
 While you could fire up a terminal and run ``npm gatsby build`` every time you made a change but this would be incredibly annoying very quickly.
 The hook takes away this pain and does it for you whenever a change is made.
 (Takes about 1-2 minutes)